datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 .. findoutmore:: how does one create throw-away clones?

     One way to do this are :term:`ephemeral clone`\s, an alternative is to make :term:`git-annex` disregard the datasets annex completely using ``git annex dead here``.
-    The latter is more appropriate for this context -- we could use an ephemeral clone, but that might deposit data of failed jobs at the origin location, if the job runs on a shared filesystem -- let's stay self-contained.
+    The latter is more appropriate for this context -- we could use an ephemeral clone, but that might deposit data of failed jobs at the origin location, if the job runs on a shared filesystem.

-Using throw-away clones involves a build-up, result-push, and tear-down routine for each job but this works well since datasets are by nature made for such decentralized, collaborative workflows.
+Using throw-away clones involves a build-up, result-push, and tear-down routine for each job.
+It sounds complex and tedious, but this actually works well since datasets are by nature made for such decentralized, collaborative workflows.
-We treat cluster compute nodes like contributors to the analyses that clone the analysis dataset hierarchy into a temporary location, run the computation, push the results, and remove their temporary dataset again [#f3]_.
+We treat cluster compute nodes like contributors to the analyses: They clone the analysis dataset hierarchy into a temporary location, run the computation, push the results, and remove their temporary dataset again [#f3]_.
-All of this routine is done in a single script, which will be submitted as a job.
+The complete routine is done in a single script, which will be submitted as a job.
-Here, we build the general structure of this script.
+Here, we build the general structure of this script, piece by piece.

-The compute job clones the dataset to a unique place, so that it can run a containers-run command inside it without interfering with any other job.
+The compute job clones the dataset to a unique place, so that it can run a ``containers-run`` command inside it without interfering with any other job.
 The first part of the script is therefore to navigate to a unique location, and clone the analysis dataset to it.

 .. findoutmore:: How can I get a unique location?

-   On common HTCondor setups, ``/tmp`` directories in individual jobs are job-specific local Filesystem not shared between jobs -- i.e., unique locations!
+   On common HTCondor setups, ``/tmp`` directories in individual jobs are a job-specific local Filesystem that are not shared between jobs -- i.e., unique locations!
    An alternative is to create a unique temporary directory, e.g., with the ``mktemp -d`` command on Unix systems.

 .. code-block:: bash